 Related: A Replacement Fan That’s Easy to Install

 Bathroom exhaust fans come in custom styles and colors, but most of us would rather spend our decor budget elsewhere and will choose an off-the-rack fan with one or more of the following options:

 Fan only: If you’re retrofitting a small bathroom that already has a ceiling fixture, select a basic fan, 50-70 CFM.
-Cost: $15-$50.
+Cost: $15 to $50.

 Fan-and-light combo: Good for small bathrooms or WCs.
 Choose a combo with enough wattage to sufficiently light the area, typically upwards of 60 watts.
-Cost: $30-$150.
+Cost: $30 to $150.

 Deluxe combo: All the bells and whistles — fan, light, heater, nightlight, timer (necessary for super-quiet fans you won’t remember are on), humidistat (automatically turns on fan when air moisture rises).
-Cost: $150-$600.
+Cost: $150 to $600.